rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 The results (not shown here) look good.

-Now my assumption was that the index contains a record (with the coordinates and possibly other information) for each tile.
+Now my assumption was that the index contains a record (with the coordinates and possibly other information) of fixed length for each tile.
 I started with the second part (`un3_2.dat`) since it showed quite some regularity and performed different analyses to test that hypothesis.
 Among those were:

 1. Creating successive n-byte ints/floats and visualising their